Coathanger cluster: Looks like its name

-Category: Space Hits: 8The Coathanger cluster looks like its namesake.
+Category: Space Hits: 9The Coathanger cluster looks like its namesake.
 Image via Wikimedia Commons.

 In the evening from July until about November – if you have a dark sky – you can look within the famous Summer Triangle for a tiny but recognizable cluster of stars.
 Most people call it the Coathanger cluster.
 Two other names are Brocchi’s cluster and Collinder 399.
 The Coathanger is a tiny asterism, or pattern of stars (not a constellation).